miekg/dreck/README.md

 Dreck can help you with managing pull requests and issues in your GitHub project.
 Dreck currently
 can:

+* Label/close/lock etc. issues.
-* Assign reviewers to a pull request based on OWNERS files.
+* Assign reviewers to a pull request based on *OWNERS* files.
 * Automatically delete the branch when a pull request is merged.
 * Automatically merge a pull request when the status is green.
-* Label/close/lock etc. issues
 * lgtm a pull request with a comment.

 Dreck is a fork of [Derek](https://github.com/alexellis/derek).
 It adds Caddy integration, so you can